PentaHelix/pentahelix.github.io/_posts/2015-04-03-[chrawl]-Devlog-4:-Randomly-Generated-Spells.md

 ##Random Spells
 As I mentioned a few weeks ago, all or most of the spells in chrawl will be randomly generated.
 Right now, spells have a randomly generated appearance(color, size, trail, ..).
 ![Spell Variety](http://i.imgur.com/bhLsTSn.gif)

 Some effects are already working as well, for example piercing and homing.
 ![Homing Spell](http://i.imgur.com/ABQcjop.gif)

 ##Item Drops
-Gelatinous cubes now drop a random potion on death, in different shapes and colors.
+Enemies now drop a potion on death.
+Potions have a random color and different shapes.
 ![Potion Types](http://i.imgur.com/fF0iLGF.png)

-Potions have no effect as of now, but I'm hoping you will be able to drink them in a week or two.
+There are no effects for potions yet, but I'm hoping you will be able to drink them in a week or two.
 ![Too many potions?](http://i.imgur.com/DlCmCXy.gif)
 Some bugs you just don't want to fix...

 ##Map Generation
-I have worked a bit on map generation as well.
-Halls are now one level below paths (random depth in the future), and stairs are placed to connect them.
+Maps are now a lot more interesting.
+Halls are one level below paths (random depth in the future), and stairs are placed to connect them.
 ![Stairs](http://i.imgur.com/PjqBeaZ.png)

 ##Enemies
 I just finished the rough model of a new enemy, currently named "Sword Crawler" (original, I know).
+It is a sword insect hybrid, which is not something you generally want to come across on your andventures.
 ![Sword Crawler](http://i.imgur.com/UPyaPQV.png)
-He creeps me out a little bit.
+He's pretty creepy.

-That's it for this week, I hope to see you next week!
+That's it for this week, I hope to see you next time!
-Have any questions, suggestions or comments?
+Do you have any questions or suggestions?
 Feel free to leave a comment!